-You must follow the strict diet outlined in this leaflet and take the Gastrografin as instructed.
-This is to ensure the bowel is thoroughly clean for this examination.
+You must continue with the strict diet outlined in this leaflet and take the Gastrografin as instructed.
+This is to ensure the bowel stays thoroughly clean for this examination.

 If you have any questions regarding the preparation for this scan, please contact the CT department on 01623 622515, extension 3212.